-Part B commences on Monday 15 January 2024 at 1500 hours (venue to be confirmed).
+Part B commences week 1 of semester 2 (details on Myplace: EF936 - Sustainability Group Projects).
 In this part of the course, projects are constructed in a student led process for groups of typically four to six individuals.
 Each project involves the critical evaluation and/or evolution of an energy/environmental system, including a technical appraisal and, where appropriate, an assessment of its cost effectiveness and environmental impact.

-For full details of examples of Group Projects, please visit: https://www.strath.ac.uk/research/energysystemsresearchunit/courses/projectwebsites/
+For full details of examples of Group Projects, please visit: Group Project Websites.